What is a Physician Loan? – The Essential Guide

 Physician loans are specialized home loan products designed to help medical professionals secure a mortgage with favorable terms.
 They may be listed as a doctor loan, physician mortgage, or doctor mortgage.

-The history of physician loans dates back to the early 2000s when lenders recognized the financial potential of doctors despite their high student loan debt.
-Physician mortgages are now offered by many banks and mortgage lenders, with tailored programs that address the unique needs of medical professionals.
+The history of physician loans dates back to the early 2000s, when lenders recognized the financial potential of doctors despite their high student loan debt.
+Physicians typically have a high income once they complete their medical training, but they often enter the workforce with significant debt.

 How do Physician Mortgages work?